The Australian plague locust (Chortoicetes terminifera) is a damaging, recurrent insect pest of pastures and crops throughout Australia.

-Always read the product label to ensure that suitable spraying equipment is used with that pesticide.
+Always read the product label to ensure that suitable spraying equipment is used with that chemical.
 Most types of spray equipment can be used to treat nymph bands.
 Correctly calibrated boom sprays are the most suitable equipment.
 Boomless jets which can apply 50–200 litres per hectare can also be used.

-The Pesticides Act 1999 requires that, each time a pesticide is used, the entire label must be read or explained and that all label instructions must be followed.
+The Pesticides Act 1999 requires that, each time a chemical is used, the entire label must be read or explained and that all label instructions must be followed.
 For information on the Pesticides Act 1999, contact the EPA.

-Clauses of the Work Health and Safety Regulation 2011 relating to hazardous substances require that all users of hazardous substances, including locust insecticides, conduct, review, and record a risk assessment of the planned spraying.
+Clauses of the Work Health and Safety Regulation 2011 relating to hazardous substances require that all users of hazardous substances, including locust chemicals, conduct, review, and record a risk assessment of the planned spraying.